Nevada vs. Air Force NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Nevada has combined with its opponents to score more than 52.5 points in six of 10 games this season.
+- Nevada and its opponents have gone over the current 52.5-point total in six of 10 games this season.

 - Air Force and its opponents have combined to score more than 52.5 points in two games this season.